ManuelVU/ado_mnemonicsimtask/README.md

-Adaptive Design Optimization for a Mnemonic Similatiry Task
+Adaptive Design Optimization for a Mnemonic Similarity Task
 ===========================================================

 This repository contains the results from the "Adaptive Design Optimization for a Mnemonic Similatiry Task" working paper.
+In order to be able to use the files in this repository one needs to open __ado_mnemonicsimtask.Rproj__ as a project in R, this is needed to make the paths used by functions and code to be the correct ones.
 Files are divided in 4 main folders:

 * __data__ : Contains experimental data and results form analysis.